 A flat undercut 82-degree head is the same angle as the standard version.
 The difference is that the head itself is considerably shorter.

-The shape of the head gives the screw a longer thread despite the length of the screw is the same.
+The shape of the head gives the screw a longer thread even though the length of the screw is the same.

 These screws will require a countersink as well to accommodate the angle of the screw.

-As the name suggests, the raised screw will stick above the surface to a greater degree compared to a flat screw.
+As the name suggests, the raised screw will stick above the surface to a greater degree than a flat screw.

 The shape is more for decorative purposes compared to the flathead.